mitchtabian/FirestoreChatApp/README.md

 <h1>FirestoreChatApp</h1>
 <h3>What is this project?</h3>
 <p>This is a simple real-time chat application built using Firebase Authentication and Firestore.</p>
+<p>I built it mostly to use as a starting-point for other applications that have a real-time chat portion.</p>
 <h3>Application features:</h3>
 <ol>
   <li>Register new users</li>